honggzb/Study-General/Angular-Study/RxJS/Angular NgRx Getting started/Demo-3/README.md

 - add input and output attribute in html template
 - move all service inject and store action from xxx.component.ts in components folder to container component
-- add onPush change DetectionStrategy
+- add onPush change DetectionStrategy, same as /home/shell.component.ts

 **product-shell.component.html**